OceanVeil/OceanVeil/README.md

   </a>
 </p>

-hawllo, I'm An ◜Ashveil lover◞ XD | she/they | INTJ
+hawllo, I'm An ◜Ashveil lover◞ | she/they | INTJ

-.✦ ݁˖ you'll easily catch me just sitting and idling between the market, the library and the sea.
+.✦ ݁˖ you'll easily catch me just idling between the market, the hill and the sea.
 Since I'm a slow replier and often afk playing something else, just whisper me so I won't miss your text! and C + H always welcome ⊹ ࣪ ˖

 I love conversations but I'm not great at keeping them going.
-At least I'm a good listener if you want to share anything (except for NSFW topics since they make me uncomfortable)
+At least I'm a good listener if you want to share anything (except for NSFW topics since they make me uncomfortable) ദ്ദി˙∇˙)ว

 <img width="498" height="235" alt="60515eca291621e67d0bb58f9df9e70d" src="https://github.com/user-attachments/assets/14d11b7b-3cca-4be2-9dbf-50b68653ec85" />